Thiopentone/iris_ldh_2022/README.md

 </details>

 ## License
 Distributed under the GNU General Public License v3.0.
-See `LICENSE` for more information.
+Please see `LICENSE` for more information.
 ## Previous Publications and Repositories
 |**Publication**|**Repository**|
 |--------------|-----------------|